JSchmie/ScrAIbe-WebUI/docs/GETTING_STARTED.md

 ```bash
 pip install --pre scraibe-webui
 ```

-**Note:** PyTorch should be automatically installed with the pip installer.
-However, if you encounter any issues, you should consider installing it manually by following the instructions on the [PyTorch website](https://pytorch.org/get-started/locally/).

 If you encounter problems with your installation or you want to have an even easier setup for a production environment, consider using our Docker image instead.
 For a complete walkthrough on how to set up and use Docker, check out our [Docker Getting Started](GETTING_STARTED_DOCKER.md) guide.